“Is it hot enough for you?”

-Whether you like to spend time in there exercising, working on vehicles, crafting, or using it as a workshop, it’s no fun when oven-like garage temperatures restrict you from spending time with one of your passions.
+Whether you like to spend time in the garage exercising, working on vehicles, crafting, or using it as a workshop, it’s no fun when oven-like garage temperatures restrict you from enjoying one of your passions.

 Why does your garage get so hot?

 Before we look at a few garage cooling solutions you should consider, let’s analyze the root of the problem.
 Numerous factors can affect a garage’s temperature, including:

 - location of the garage (garages facing west are exposed to the sun’s intense late afternoon heat)

 - garage colors (darker garage doors and garage exterior colors will conduct heat)

 - whether your garage has any ventilation system

 - parking your vehicle in the garage after using it on a hot day

 Now that you know why a garage can get so warm, use the following garage cooling solutions to bring that temperature down.

 Some of these cooling tips require no expense and just a little effort on your part, while others will involve a bigger investment.